HITECHCRIME/BATTOU_MOTH_Rakanichu/README.md

 battou de la sangre to gang
 las tundas are feasting my brain (cloning my)

-my mind is so blank, rakanichu not bowingn my morning ritual never in vain ever so vengeful carved into stone
+rakanichu mind is so blank (not bowing) my morning ritual never in vain ever so vengeful carved into stone